 - Why don't you bet to level stakes?
 Some days I don't fancy a bet as much as others.
 This may be because a horse is considered well handicapped but may be badly drawn, may have uncertain weather conditions casting some doubt over its ability to handle the ground, or the stable may be badly out of form etc. I personally don't understand why anyone would want to back such a horse as strongly as a horse who ticks most form criteria boxes.
 Some bets also represent better value than others and if you spot a great price I believe you should have the flexibility to stake stronger on the higher value bets.
 My results over the last 11 years show that stronger-staked bets outperform the weakly fancied bets.

 - How long do your advised prices last?
 Longer than the other services who are in the Smart Betting Club Hall Of Fame!
-NMP has the highest 'odds availability' rating of those Hall of Fame Services at the time of writing.
+NMP has the highest 'odds availability' rating of those Hall of Fame Services at the time of writing (October 2021).
 The reason for this is because I record my results to top and bottom prices and send out each bet with a range of prices (for example if a horse is sent out as 16/1 Paddy Power, 14/1 Coral, 12/1 Bet 365 it goes down at 16/1 in the 'highest' odds column and 12/1 in the 'lowest' odds column in my records).
-Naturally, when you are doing well, members will take the top prices more quickly and they won't hang on for long, but I think the bottom end prices advised are often still available 15 minutes after bets are issued and I think that's a reasonable period to expect members to get on, given I am very clear about the narrow time window in which bets will be sent - members come to know when to expect their daily e-mails to arrive - hence why the service has a good odds available rating with the SBC.
+Naturally, when you are doing well, members will take the top prices more quickly and they won't hang on for long, but I think the bottom end prices advised are often still available 15 minutes after bets are issued and I think that's a reasonable period to expect members to get on relative to other Hall Of Fame services.
 The strongly fancied bets will be cut in the morning but will often drift back out in the afternoon when there is more liquidity on the exchanges.

 - When you are advising stakes, why do you use the term 'points' and not simple pounds sterling?!
 Points (abbreviated to pts) is a standard industry term used when advising stakes on bets.
 The reason for it is that it makes the betting relative to each individual.
 Everybody's circumstances are different and if I recommended a bet with a £50 win stake, for example, that would be a big bet for somebody operating with with a £500 betting bank (and it would be unsustainably big to be honest), but it it would be an average bet for someone operating with a £5000 betting bank, for example.